Brucio1/Hand-written-digits-recogniser/README.md

 # Handwritten-digit-recogniser
-A machine learning program that lets you draw a digit and recognises it with a very high accuracy.
+A machine learning program that lets you draw a digit and recognises it with high accuracy.
 This uses Convolutional Neural Networks.

 # Installation requirements
 - Python 3.7 or below